 - As part of your introduction to Iceland as a country, before starting, ask students to write down what they expect Iceland to be like, what they expect to see and what sorts of landscapes and landforms they can imagine.

 - Next, demonstrate the wide variety of landscapes across Iceland on the board through this map.

 - For example, click on 9 for Jokulsarlon and a brief description of glacial activity, then 14 for Reynishverfi coastal landscape and dramatic cliffs and stacks, then 12 Hveragerdi for renewable energy and changing places, then 5 for Reykjavik to contrast with a UK city, then 37 for the mighty Gullfoss waterfall, and finally 10 for the Eyjafjallajokull volcanic eruption case study, etc.

 - Use these different locations to challenge misconceptions and presumptions that students may have had about Iceland.

 - Discuss this: what were they surprised by?
 Were there any landforms or features they didn’t expect to see?
 How has their perception changed?

-- If you have access to a computer room or student mobile devices, set the challenge of students to use the Experience Iceland platform to plan a tour of Iceland
+- If you have access to a computer room or student mobile devices, set the challenge of students to use the GIS Iceland platform to plan a tour of Iceland

 - They could be divided up into groups to represent different groups of tourists, e.g. teenagers on a GCSE school trip, young families, back-pack hikers, retired couples, etc.